Skip to main content

 “For anyone who’s ever craved a seat at the Round Table.
 Utterly enchanting.”

-—Rebecca Yarros, #1 New York Times bestselling author of Fourth Wing and Iron Flame
+—Rebecca Yarros, #1 New York Times bestselling author of Fourth Wing, Iron Flame, and Onyx Storm

 “If you love King Arthur as much as I do, you’ll love Lev Grossman’s The Bright Sword, a fresh and engrossing take on the Matter of Britain featuring a colorful cast of Round Table knights who don’t often get as much story time as they deserve.
 The creator of The Magicians has woven another spell.”